 As discussed in Sections 5 and 6, VA has solicited input from the public and various federal, state, and local government agencies regarding the Proposed Action.
-The public and government agencies have provided input, which has been considered and addressed in the completion of this Draft PEA.
+The public and government agencies have provided input, which has been considered and addressed in the completion of the Draft PEA.
 None of the input has identified opposition or controversy related to the Proposed Action.
-VA will publish and distribute this Draft PEA for a 30-day public comment period.
-Public comments will be considered and addressed in the Final PEA.
+VA published and distributed the Draft PEA for a 30-day public comment period.
+No comments of opposition or controversy related to the Proposed Action were received.